jdellamalva/xPRO_tictactoe/README.md

 1. Clean up and modernize UI
 2. Add functionality to reset the game once it ends.

+To achieve this I'd probably use something like useEffect to listen to changes to the status variable and throw an alert when the game is over.
+This would also reset the game state to an empty array, which would trigger a re-render of the Board component since gameState is using React's useState.

 3. Play a confetti animation using CSS when a winner is declared.
 4. Fix winner/loser logic so that the game can't be continued but must instead be reset after a win/loss/draw event.